Grants Development Office

 - After a draft of the application is assembled and internal routing forms completed, the draft proposal is referred to the research institute for administrative institutional review and approval.

-- Per the RI's feedback, any detected issues in the proposal are addressed or corrected.
+- Per the research institute’s feedback, any detected issues in the proposal are addressed or corrected.

-- Final files are included in the application, and the final "ready to submit" proposal is forwarded to RI who will complete the submission to the sponsor.
+- Final files are included in the application, and the final "ready to submit" proposal is forwarded to research institute who will complete the submission to the sponsor.

 - If the sponsor requires hard copies, the office may assemble the mailing package and send to the agency.